dazld/generator-mc/README.md

 Install Yeoman - `npm install -g yo`.

-Install generator globally: `npm install -g generator-cairn`
+Install generator globally: `npm install -g generator-pebble`

-Check everything is working: `yo --help` - should see a list of generators, and `cairn` in there too.
+Check everything is working: `yo --help` - should see a list of generators, and `pebble` in there too.

 ## Usage

 Make a new directory, cd into it.

-`yo cairn` - give the project a name (it uses the directory name as default).
+`yo pebble` - give the project a name (it uses the directory name as default).

 Yeoman will perform `git init` and `npm install` for you - this takes a while, so be prepared for a short wait.